All the fun of the fumes

 Most things we do in life carry a risk.
 So, for example driving cars.
 Cars cause lots of road accidents, lots of people killed on the roads.
 But we don’t stop people driving.
 We try to make them (cars) less harmful.

 This is a false analogy.
-Driving is a normal and essential human activity whereas smoking and vaping are not normal activities: they are undertaken only by drug (nicotine) addicts.
+Driving is a normal and essential human activity whereas smoking and vaping are not normal activities.
+They are undertaken only by drug (nicotine) addicts.

 Finally, we have Professor John Britton, an epidemiologist: